RadoslavNikolov23/RadoslavNikolov23/README.md

 ## 📂 Projects

 🔹 [**Work-Chronicle**](https://github.com/RadoslavNikolov23/Work-Chronicle)
-*A small is designed to help you manage and track your work shifts with ease.*
+*An android application designed to help you manage and track your work shifts with ease.*

 🔹 [**CurrencyExchange**](https://github.com/RadoslavNikolov23/CurrencyExchange)
 *A single-page ASP.NET Core Web API project for currency exchange.*